sanrep/docker-gitserver/README.md

 git clone git@gitserverhost.com:2222/your-repo.git
 ```

-As described in [Enable Use of Shorter Git URLs](#enable-use-of-shorter-git-urls) this can be shortened to:
+As described in [Enable Use of Shorter Git URLs](#enable-use-of-shorter-git-urls) command can be shortened to:
 ```sh
 git clone my-git-server:your-repo.git
 ```